Do you know how to replace a kitchen tap? Find out how in this easy-to-follow DIY guide

 What is the difference between a lost cost and high cost tap?

-Budget is often a key consideration when looking to replace taps as the cost can vary greatly.
-But does spending big mean you are getting a good deal.
-Jess Thomas, MD of Drainage Central shares his thoughts, “Lower cost taps are more prone to wear and tear related issues, lower quality control and may not have as diverse a range of options compared to higher priced products.”
+Budget is often a key consideration when replacing taps, as costs can vary widely.
+But does spending big mean you are getting a good deal?
+Jess Thomas, MD of Drainage Central, shares his thoughts, “Lower cost taps are more prone to wear and tear related issues, lower quality control and may not have as diverse a range of options compared to higher priced products.”

 He adds, “High cost taps usually have more range when it comes to style, finishes and colour, and are often more resilient than their cheaper counterparts.”

-But lower cost taps will still have a place in any kitchen remodel ideas you might have.
-However, Thomas says, “Cheaper taps will work just fine when installed, they may not last as long as more expensive taps.”
-He adds, perhaps not unsurprisingly, “They are likely to show signs of wear and tear much faster”
+But lower-cost taps will still have a place in any kitchen remodel.
+However, Thomas says, “Cheaper taps will work just fine when installed; they may not last as long as more expensive taps.”
+He adds, perhaps not unsurprisingly, “They are likely to show signs of wear and tear much faster.”

-When looking to replace a tap we recommend that you look to spend as much of your budget as possible on kitchen taps.
-If you intend to stay in your home then definitely spend as much as you can afford.
-But if you are doing a short term remodel you may want to look at budget to mid-price range taps.
+When replacing a tap, we recommend allocating as much of your budget as possible to kitchen taps.
+If you intend to stay in your home, then definitely spend as much as you can afford.
+But if you are doing a short-term remodel, you may want to consider budget- to mid-priced taps.

 What type of tap is best for a kitchen?